 To be a successful pay per head bookie you have to understand how bookmakers make money in the first place.
 It is only then that you can begin to build a profitable operation.

-Bookies make money by charging vigorish as an independent bookmaker
+How bookmakers make money is by charging vigorish as an independent bookie.

 The main way in which PayPerHead bookie agents profit is by ensuring the odds are literally in their favor.
 This is done by including vigorish, also called “vig” or “juice.”
-The vig is built into the odds which bookmakers use and is designed to aid in overall profits.
+The vig is built into the odds which bookmakers use and is designed to aid in overall profits and ensure they make money.

-Basically, the vig is the built-in commission that bookies charge for taking bets.
+Basically, the vig is the built-in commission that bookies charge for taking bets and is the key to how bookmakers make money.
 A good way to explain juice is by using the example of a simple coin toss.

 A coin toss has but two possible outcomes, each having an equal 50% chance of happening.
 If you, as a bookmaker, were offering what the industry refers to as “true odds” on a coin toss, you would set the odds even.
 Also known as +100 on the moneyline or 1/1 in the fractional format.
 A bet of $100 at even odds would win you $200, for a net profit of $100.